teamclairvoyant/Hortonworks-AmbariAlerts-Analyser/README.md

    `su - postgres -c "psql  -d ambari  -f <pathofsql>/ServiceDown_History.sql"` > Results.csv
 5. cat `Results.csv` to view the desired results .

-# 2. How many times components died in last n Days .
+# 2. How many times hadoop components went down in last n Days .
 1. Login to Ambari server .
 2. Copy ServiceDown_count.sql on ambari server .
 3. Open the sql and edit the `AND alert_definition_id in` from the Pre-requisites steps .